hailo-ai/hailo_model_zoo/docs/public_models/HAILO15M/HAILO15M_super_resolution.rst

-Hailo15M Super Resolution
+Public Pre-Trained Models
 =========================

-.. |rocket| image:: ../../images/rocket.png
+.. |rocket| image:: images/rocket.png
   :width: 18

-.. |star| image:: ../../images/star.png
+.. |star| image:: images/star.png
   :width: 18

 Here, we give the full list of publicly pre-trained models supported by the Hailo Model Zoo.

 * Benchmark Networks are marked with |rocket|
-* Networks available in `TAPPAS <https://github.com/hailo-ai/tappas/>`_ are marked with |star|
+* Networks available in `TAPPAS <https://github.com/hailo-ai/tappas>`_ are marked with |star|
 * Benchmark and TAPPAS  networks run in performance mode
-* All models were compiled using Hailo Dataflow Compiler v3.27.0
+* All models were compiled using Hailo Dataflow Compiler v3.28.0
+* Supported tasks:

+  * `Super Resolution`_

 .. _Super Resolution: